cbg15589/carnd-term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

 Then, I normalized the image data, making all the pixel values to fall between [-1, 1].
-When visualizing the resulting image, we can't appreciate any difference, but this will center the problem and help the model to converge.
+When visualizing the resulting image, we can't appreciate any difference, but this will centre the problem and help the model to converge.

 Here is an example of each traffic sign image after normalization.